Get outside for adventures on trails, zip lines, rivers and more to enjoy the mild weather this fall.

 Summer is over.
 You're waving goodbye to the beach and hello to the falling leaves.
 Before you know it, the evenings will be over early and winter’s cold breath will be here.
 Before that happens, be sure to get outside to hike, go whitewater rafting, zip-lining and much more at these five exciting places.

-Arabia Mountain National Heritage Area, Lithonia
+Arabia Mountain National Heritage Area in Lithonia

 While you're there, hike the Forest and Mile Rock trails.
-Together, these create a 2-mile loop that includes the outcrop, forest and lake views.
+Together, they create a 2-mile loop that includes the outcrop, forest and lake views.
 The Mountaintop Trail is just 1 mile and is another favorite.

-Make it a weekend by staying in the hotel or in one of the treehouses!
+Make it a weekend by staying in the hotel or in one of the treehouses.
 Many lodging options also come with breakfast.